Your cover letter or letter of intent is an employer’s first impression of you as a possible candidate for their open

-The style and message of your cover letter are incredibly significant in determining whether or not an employer will read your resume and call you in for a job interview.
+Your cover letter’s style and message are incredibly significant in determining whether or not an employer will read your resume and call you in for a job interview.

-Since they see 100+ applications for each open position, it is understandable they will only scan them to select the few successful candidates.
-For this reason, it’s critical your letter is written in an easy-to-read format and brief in length.
+Since they see 100+ applications for each open position, they will only scan them to select a few successful candidates.
+Write a concise letter in an easy-to-read format.
 Tailor the first cover letter you create to apply to other companies—call it your cover letter template if you like.

 Review cover letter templates or examples to get ideas.

 Cover Letter Length

 Many people make the mistake of providing lengthy autobiographies within their cover letters, regurgitating much of the data presented in their resume.
 Duplicating content is a waste of the writer’s and reader’s time.
 Include some information that doesn’t appear on your resume, which shows your enthusiasm, passion, and personality.

 To avoid creating a lengthy cover letter, succinctly address four key topics:

 - Your introduction

 - The title of the position you are applying for

 - What makes you perfect for the position